pvh95/dl_reddit_meme/README.md

 ## Last phase
 * Implemented ViT in both Keras and Pytorch frameworks.
-* In the Keras verison, ViT B32 model was used with the following parameter:
+* In the Keras verison, ViT B32 model was used with the following parameters:
     * Class weights: **0.5268** for label 0 and **9.8173** for label 1
+    * Using pre-trained imagenet for weights
     * Rescaling but not using data augumentation
     * Training for max 15 epochs with similar optimization structure as in CNN models including earlystopping
     * Test set results: